BernardoMG/dev-reTHINK-Hackathon/README.md

 ## reTHINK distribution files

-To deploy reTHINK runtime in web applications is necessary to execute `rethink.js`.
+To deploy reTHINK runtime in your web application is necessary to execute `rethink.js`.
 This script can be found in `dev-runtime-browser` repository.
 There are two ways to use this script:

 * Add the following dependency into your `package.json` file, or